Moscow coronavirus deaths hit record as Russian COVID-19 case surge continues

-MOSCOW, June 25 (Reuters) - Russia on Friday reported a record number of deaths linked to COVID-19 in Moscow, amid a surge in infections that authorities blame on the Delta variant and the slow progress of a vaccination programme.
+MOSCOW (Reuters) -Russia on Friday reported a record number of deaths linked to COVID-19 in Moscow, amid a surge in infections that authorities blame on the Delta variant and the slow progress of a vaccination programme.

 Officials have scrambled to compel people to get inoculated amid tepid demand for the vaccine since cases began surging this month.